- How do I troubleshoot possible CORS issues in AM?

 - Confirm that calls to the /authenticate endpoint from your app are returning either 200 or 401.

-- If 405 is returned, ensure your CORS configuration in AM allows your host and HTTP methods.
+- If 405 is returned, ensure your Add CORS configuration allows your host and HTTP methods.

-Confirm that calls to the /authenticate endpoint from your app are returning 302 and that the location header contains a URL which includes a code query parameter.
+Confirm that calls to the /authenticate endpoint from your app are returning 302 and that the location header contains a URL that includes a code query parameter.

 - If 400 is returned, check the HTML response body for a script block defining a pageData variable that describes the error.